lunarlab-gatech/Morphology-Informed-HGNN/README.md

 ### Replicating Paper Experiments

-To replicate the experiments referenced in our paper (like the "GRF Estimation" experiment shown below) or to access our trained model weights, see `paper/README.md`.
+We provide code for replicating the exact experiments in our paper and provide full model weights for every model referenced in our paper.
+See `paper/README.md` for more information.

 <img src="paper/website_images/figure5.png" alt="Parameter sizes and Ablation study" width="600">

 ### Applying to your Robot/Dataset

-Although in our paper, we only applied the MI-HGNN on quadruped robots for contact perception, it can also be applied to other multi-body dynamical systems and on other tasks/datasets.
-New URDF files can be added by following the instructions in `urdf_files/README.md`.
-Datasets can be found in the `src/mi_hgnn/datasets_py` directory, and model definitions and training code can be found in the `src/mi_hgnn/lightning_py` directory.
-We encourage you to extend the library for your own applications.
-Please reference [#Replicating-Paper-Experiments](#replicating-paper-experiments) for examples on how to train and evaluate models with our repository.
+Although our paper's scope was limited to application of MI-HGNN on quadruped robots for contact perception, it can easily be applied to other multi-body dynamical systems and on other tasks/datasets, following the steps below:

+1. Add new URDF files for your robots by following the instructions in `urdf_files/README.md`.
+2. Incorporate your custom dataset using our `FlexibleDataset` class and starter `CustomDatasetTemplate.py` file by following the instructions at `src/mi_hgnn/datasets_py/README.md`.
-After making changes, rebuild the library following the instructions in [#Installation](#installation).
-To make sure that your changes haven't broken critical functionality, run the test cases found in the `tests` directory.
+3. After making your changes, rebuild the library following the instructions in [#Installation](#installation).
+To make sure that your changes haven't broken critical functionality, run the test cases with the command `python -m unittest discover tests/ -v`.
+4. Using the files in the `research` directory as an example, call our `train_model` and `evaluate_model` functions provided in `src/mi_hgnn/lightning_py/gnnLightning.py` with defined train, validation, and test sequences.

+We've designed the library to be easily applicable to a variety of datasets and robots, and have provided a variety of customization options in training, dataset creation, and logging.
+We're excited to see everything you can do with the MI-HGNN!

 ### Simulated A1 Dataset